msteinert/bstring/doc/comparisons.md

 Microsoft used a very non-ANSI conforming trick in its implementation to allow `printf` to use the `%s` specifier to output a `CString` correctly.
-This can be convenient, but it is inherently not portable. `CBString` requires an explicit cast, while bstring requires the data member to be dereferenced.
+This can be convenient, but it is inherently not portable.
 Microsoft's own documentation recommends casting, instead of relying on this feature.

 Comparison With C++'s `std::string`
 -----------------------------------